jlinick/fe_visco/README.md

 `cd fe_visco`

-run the simulation (will build the docker image if needed) `./start_container.sh`
+run the simulation with
+`./start_container.sh`

+This command will build the docker image (if necessary), then jump you into a running container, call run_simulation.py to run the fe model, save products to a /products subdirectory, then exit and remove the docker container.